fairandsmart/right-consent/_docs/06-model-store.md

 ---
 title: Model Store
 permalink: /docs/model-store/
-excerpt: "Model store defines elements that needs end user choice or consent on"
+excerpt: "Model store defines elements that need end user choice or consent on"
 last_modified_at: 2020-12-21
 toc: true
 ---

-Right Consent has some similarities with Content Management Systems but in a more specific goal : collecting user consent and preferences.
+Right Consents has some common points with existing Content Management Systems but with a more specific goal : collecting consent and preferences.

-In order to produce end user's consent forms, organisation has to **define their processes** and/or preferences needing end user's collect.
-Right Consent comes with 3 models of elements that compose a form : Processing, Preference and Conditions.
-There is also a more generic model that includes **commons information** needed in forms for collecting consent.
+In order to produce end-user consent forms, the organisation has to **define its processes** and/or preferences that need end user consent collection.
+Right Consents comes with 3 models of elements that can be put together within forms : Processings, Preferences and Terms of use.
+Moreover, there is also a more generic type of model that includes **common information** needed in forms for collecting consent, such as the link to your privacy policy for example.

-Others models exists (themes and email) but with another goal than producing forms and they will be detailed later in the documentation.
+Other models exist (themes and email) but they have another goal than just creating forms and they will be detailed later on in the documentation.

 ## Processing

-**Processing** element model allows to defines processes as the European GDPR defines it.
-It is based on the French CNIL recommandations in terms of processings registry.
-Even if all the processing registry could be defined in Right Consent, only processings that needs user consent as a legal basis are concerned here.
+The processing element model allows to define processes as the European GDPR defines it.
+It is based on the French CNIL recommendations in terms of processings registry and allows, more or less, to define that registry.
+Nevertheless, in Right Consents, only processings that need user consent are necessary.

-All processings needs to gives end user specific informations that will make him confident in giving consent.
+All processings need to give  end user specific informations that will make him confident in giving consent.
 For exemple it contains the **data concerned by the processing**, the **data retention period** and the main information : **the processing purpose**.

-Some satelite informations are also availables but mainly optional (a specific **treatment processor**, if data processed are sensitives or medical, ...)
+Some satelite informations are also included mainly optional (a specific **treatment processor**, if data processed are sensitives nor medical, ...)

 The **possible values** of a processing element are **accepted** or **rejected** and empty values are NOT allowed.

-A processing model can also be linked with a list of preferences models making those preferences not accessible until consent is given for the processing and/or a specific layout in the form (preferences appears just behind the processing).
+A processing model can also be linked with a list of preferences models making those preferences not accessible until consent is given for the specific processing and/or a specific layout in the form (preferences appears just behind the processing).

 ## Preference